 In unsupervised machine learning, a category of algorithms that perform a preliminary similarity analysis on examples.
 Sketching algorithms use a locality-sensitive hash function to identify points that are likely to be similar, and then group them into buckets.

 Sketching decreases the computation required for similarity calculations on large datasets.
 Instead of calculating similarity for every single pair of examples in the dataset, we calculate similarity only for each pair of points within each bucket.

 A subfield of machine learning and statistics that analyzes temporal data.
 Many types of machine learning problems require time series analysis, including classification, clustering, forecasting, and anomaly detection.
 For example, you could use time series analysis to forecast the future sales of winter coats by month based on historical sales data.

 Training a model to find patterns in a dataset, typically an unlabeled dataset.

 The most common use of unsupervised machine learning is to cluster data into groups of similar examples.
-For example, an unsupervised machine learning algorithm can cluster songs together based on various properties of the music.
+For example, an unsupervised machine learning algorithm can cluster songs based on various properties of the music.
 The resulting clusters can become an input to other machine learning algorithms (for example, to a music recommendation service).
-Clustering can be helpful in domains where true labels are hard to obtain.
+Clustering can help when useful labels are scarce or absent.
 For example, in domains such as anti-abuse and fraud, clusters can help humans better understand the data.

 Another example of unsupervised machine learning is principal component analysis (PCA).
 For example, applying PCA on a dataset containing the contents of millions of shopping carts might reveal that shopping carts containing lemons frequently also contain antacids.